Frequently Asked Questions answered by our Bloomington IL Periodontist

 Will It Hurt?

-We will be as gentle as possible.
-The periodontal exam can be completed with little or no discomfort.
+Dr. Noraian will be as gentle as possible.
+Periodontal exams can be completed with little or no discomfort.
 Please note that even topical anesthetic jelly may be used for the exam to make it easier on you.
 For procedures, Dr. Noraian has several options to maximize your comfort.
-We offer topical anesthetics, local anesthetics, nitrous oxide sedation, oral sedation and conscious sedation to help patients meet their treatment objectives.
+He offers topical anesthetics, local anesthetics, nitrous oxide sedation, oral sedation, and conscious sedation to help you meet your treatment objectives.

 Do I Need X-Rays?

 What Will It Cost?

-As all patients are different, Dr. Noraian must complete your examination, which helps to establish your treatment plan.
+Since each patient is different, Dr. Noraian will perform your examination, which helps to establish your treatment plan.
 Whenever possible, Dr. Noraian will try to offer multiple treatment options to help you satisfy your personal and financial goals.
-Our office will provide you with a written treatment plan and the associated fees so that you have the best understanding of how to proceed with your treatment.
+Dr. Noraian‘s staff will provide you with a written treatment plan and its associated fees so that you have the best understanding of how to proceed with your treatment.
 The fee for periodontal treatment can vary considerably depending on the type of problems as well as the complexity and length of treatment.
-Dr. Noraian and his staff do their best to provide an approximate fee at the initial visit; but on occasion, Dr. Noraian or his staff may need to complete some additional exploration or further diagnostics must be completed before establishing the final treatment plan.
-Our philosophy of practice is to treat as conservatively as possible to help our patients attain treatment goals.
+Dr. Noraian and his staff do their best to provide an approximate fee during the initial visit; but on occasion, Dr. Noraian or his staff may need to complete some additional exploration or further diagnostics before establishing your final treatment plan.
+Dr. Noraian‘s philosophy of practice is to treat as conservatively as possible to help you attain your treatment goals.

 Will My Insurance Cover The Cost?

-Dental insurance policies vary with how they cover periodontal treatment.
-Oftentimes, it is difficult to predict what your insurance policy covers, so we ask that you please bring all medical and dental benefit information and cards to your examination appointment.
-Upon request, we will submit a claim to predetermine your insurance benefits; however, this is not required by most plans and is not a guarantee of your benefit coverage.
+Dental insurance policies vary in regard to coverage of periodontal treatments.
+Oftentimes, it is difficult to predict what your insurance policy covers, so Dr. Noraian asks that you please bring all medical and dental benefit information and cards to your examination appointment.
+Upon request, Dr. Noraian‘s staff will submit a claim to predetermine your insurance benefits.
+However, this is not required by most plans and is not a guarantee of your benefit coverage.